turingschool/front-end-curriculum/lessons/react-basic-lifecycle-methods-and-propTypes.md

 ### componentDidMount

+Per the docs, `componentDidMount()` is invoked "immediately after a component is mounted."
+Any functionality that is dependent on existing DOM nodes should live here.
+For example, let's say you want to set state which affects a `<p>` tag, you need to wait until that `<p>` tag exists before you can throw any additional information into it.

+This is also the go-to location to fire off an API call or network request.

+**NOTE:** Setting state in this method **WILL** trigger a re-render.

 ## More About Props

 ### PropTypes

 PropTypes allow you to specify what type of props you are expecting in a certain component.
 This is also known as "typechecking".
-Many people have moved to implementing languages like [TypeScript](https://www.typescriptlang.org/) or [Flow](https://flowtype.org/) for this exact purpose, but even without any additional technologies React's built in `propType` tools let you establish a safety net with very little effort.
+Many people have moved to implementing languages like [TypeScript](https://www.typescriptlang.org/) or [Flow](https://flowtype.org/) for this exact purpose, but even without any additional technologies, React's built in `propType` tools let you establish a safety net with very little effort.

 Let's say you declare a component `<Main title={this.state.title}/>`.
-Here, your component is expecting a prop called `title` and you expect it to be a string.
+Here, your component is expecting a prop called `title` and you (probably) expect it to be a string.
 If you define that value within your `propTypes` object and it comes in as something else -- say for example the API changed and now you have an array of strings -- you will get a helpful warning message in your console.

 In React, `propTypes` are declared like this: